jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

  <br/>

- [SIMDArray](https://github.com/jackmott/SIMDArray) is 'cheating' here as it also does more advanced SIMD operations, but I include it because I wrote it, so I do what I want.
+ [SIMDArray](https://github.com/jackmott/SIMDArray) is 'cheating' here as it also does SIMD operations, but I include it because I wrote it, so I do what I want.
  All of these out perform core library functions above.